HexRweb/hookit/README.md

 Application hooks made simple

+:warning: Hookit is suitable for production, but it's still undergoing usage testing.
+Due to that, consider any 0.x minor release to be a breaking change and review the changelog before upgrading.
+Patch releases are backwards compatible with their minor counterpart.

 # What?
 Why?

 The ability to extend the functionality of applications is something tech-lovers, developers, and everyone else have wanted.
 However, providing an easy mechanism for the extension can be cumbersome.